eu-cdse/SH-CLMS-Status/README.md

 **Problem**: A collection ID from documentation doesn't exist in Sentinel Hub

 **Possible reasons**:
-- Collection is not registered in CDSE (may be in original Sentinel Hub)
+- Collection is not registered in CDSE
 - Collection ID is incorrect or deprecated
 - Collection is temporarily unavailable